dmitrypol/dmitrypol.github.io/_posts/2018-03-22-elasticsearch-redis-pubsub.md

 }
 {% endhighlight %}

-One problem is that we do not want "controller" and "acton" parameters in ElasticSearch.
+One problem is that we do not want "controller" and "acton" parameters in Elasticsearch.
 We could remove them within Rails application or we could use a Logstash Ruby filter.
 It allows us to write Ruby code to do various transformations.
 We can add data as with `random_number` example below.

 {% highlight ruby %}
 filter {